 Video Memory [VRAM]

 Video memory is the major difference between the older and newer GTX 1060 cards.
-The older GTX 1060 comes with 6GB GDDR5 memory having 192-bit interface, with speed of 8Gbps and offers bandwidth of 192GB/s.
+The older GTX 1060 comes with 6GB GDDR5 memory having 192-bit interface, with the speed of 8Gbps, and offers bandwidth of 192GB/s.
 The newer card may come with a different memory type which is GDDR5X but it has the same specifications i.e. 192-bit interface, 8Gbps memory speed, and bandwidth of 192 GB/s.
 However, GDDR5X is supposed to run at 10Gbps speed and can go up to 12Gbps.
 This means you can overclock it from 8Gbps easily for better performance.
 Also, third-party manufacturers can offer the GDDR5X card at higher memory speeds.
-For example, Palit has launched the GDDR5X version of the GTX 1060 card (Palit GeForce GTX 1060 GamingPro OC+) with memory clock speed of 8800 MHz, which is 800 MHz greater than that of the reference card.
+For example, Palit has launched the GDDR5X version of the GTX 1060 card (Palit GeForce GTX 1060 GamingPro OC+) with a memory clock speed of 8800 MHz, which is 800 MHz greater than that of the reference card.

 There is also a 9Gbps GDDR5 version of the GTX 1060 card available, but this card is very rare.
 It comes with pre-overclocked 9Gbps GDDR5 memory, offering bandwidth of 216 GB/s which is considerably higher, even than the GDDR5X card.
 Examples of this card are Gigabyte AORUS GeForce GTX 1060 6G 9Gbps and Asus GTX1060-O6G-9GBPS.

 Features remain unchanged as both these cards come with the same features that include support for DirectX 12, OpenGL 4.5, Vulkan, G-Sync, VR ready, GPU Boost, Nvidia Ansel, NVIDIA GameStream -Ready and more.
 Both of these cards lack multi-GPU SLI support, but you may see an SLI connector provision on the GDDR5X card, but it is non-functioning.